 • Theft of motor vehicles isn’t covered by renters insurance but might be under auto insurance.

-Another concern is personal property surpassing your policy’s limits.
-High-value items may not be fully covered without added endorsements or floaters.
-Personal property exclusions often include jewelry, fine art, and specific equipment.
+Another area to watch is personal property that exceeds your policy’s limits.
+High-value items often aren’t fully covered without added endorsements or floaters.
+Jewelry, fine art, and certain specialized equipment frequently fall into this gap.

 Optional Coverage for Special Items